 If you’re like most people these days, you’re looking for an effective way to get in a good workout without the hassle and expense of a gym membership.
-For many people, the answer is investing in a spin bike.
+For many people, the answer is investing in an indoor cycling bike.
 Fortunately, there are many brands on the market, offering a range of features and prices.

 When it comes to higher end bikes, while Peloton has been leading the pack, the latest entrant into the race is Echelon, whose bikes offer high end quality at a more affordable price.

-If you’re considering getting a spin bike, then by all means read our review to find out exactly what Echelon has to offer and if it’s the right choice for you.
+If you’re considering getting an exercise bike for your home, then by all means read our review to find out exactly what Echelon has to offer and if it’s the right choice for you.

 As stated above, Echelon brings you the best of both worlds: all of the features of a high-end bike with a more affordable price tag.

-There are currently four models of Echelon Smart Connect bikes, the EX1, EX3, EX5 and EX5s.
+There are currently a handful of Echelon Smart Connect bikes, the EX-1 LE, EX-3, EX-5, EX-5s and the all new EX-7s.
 Each model has the same basic features like adjustable ergonomic handlebars, seat mounted dumbbell holders, Bluetooth compatibility and built in wheels for easy portability.

 As you move up in the lineup, there are certain specific features that can enhance your workout experience.
 Here’s exactly what you can expect from each model:

-This is the basic model, that comes in either red or blue and features an ergonomic hand brake, Bluetooth connection, 180 degree adjustable console, seat mounted dumbbell holders, 32 levels of magnetic resistance, SPD compatibility with fully adjustable toe cages and wheels that allow you to move the bike easily.
+This is the basic model, that comes in either red, blue or matte gray and features an ergonomic hand brake, Bluetooth connection, 180 degree adjustable console, seat mounted dumbbell holders, 32 levels of magnetic resistance, SPD compatibility with fully adjustable toe cages and wheels that allow you to move the bike easily.

 It’s the perfect choice for beginners as it’s easy to use but it can also be enjoyed by more advanced riders.
 It doesn’t feature a built-in screen but the Bluetooth connection allows you to use your own tablet with it to take advantage of the available workout programs or stream anything else you like during your workout.